egumasa/engagement-annotation-project/docs/x_Change_log.md

 ---
 layout: default
-title: !!
-Recent Changes
+title: Recent Changes
 nav_order: 18
 ---

-# Recent Changes
+# Recent Changes to the documentation (Change logs)

+## May 30th, 2022
+-

 ## May 26th, 2022

 - Now we tag items that shows logical consequences (e.g., `therefore`, `thus`, `consequently`, `as such`, `accordingly`) as `JUSTIFY` (see [Justify](2_Part1_Understanding_Engagement.md#justify))
+- Labels which shows whether an engagement move is `EXPANSION` or `CONTRACTION` were added.

+CONTRACTION
+{: .label .label-yellow }

+EXPANSION
+{: .label .label-blue }

 ## May 7th, 2022